StackVista/stackstate-docs/stackpacks/integrations/customsync.md

 ## Open-source

-The Custom Synchronization StackPack is open-source and can be found [on StackState's gitHub page](https://github.com/StackVista/stackpack-autosync).
+The Custom Synchronization StackPack is open-source and can be found [on Rancher Observability's gitHub page](https://github.com/StackVista/stackpack-autosync).